A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Boson Mass Interactions

 The calculation is analogous to that performed for the $W$ boson.
-However, introduction of an off-diagonal gluon coupling eliminates the end-to-end symmetry of the $Z$ boson mass-squared interaction resulting in the loss of a symmetry factor of 2.
-A similar division by 2 for diagonal gluon couplings is necessary by $\GLTR$ symmetry, and occurs because replacing the preon line in the loop as in \fref{fig:Wmassbosoncorrs}(iii) eliminates interchangeability of the two gluon/preon vertices.
+However, introduction of an off-diagonal gluon coupling rearranges colour and so eliminates the end-to-end symmetry of the $Z$ boson mass-squared interaction, resulting in the loss of a symmetry factor of 2 relative to the original diagram.
+There are no diagonal gluon couplings consistent with \fref{fig:Wmassbosoncorrsnew}(ii), so this reduction applies to all gluon loop corrections.
 The net gluon contribution is therefore

+An alternative explanation of this reduction in factors is given by noting that the original background fields are summed over connection to the source and sink in two different orientations (corresponding to the symmetry factor of two).
+When the same exchange is applied to a diagram with a loop correction in the preon limb, this maps to a loop correction in the antipreon limb.
+Counting all six positions for loop corrections is therefore double counting, and again the contribution must be reduced by a factor of two.